bridgetownrb/bridgetown/bridgetown-website/src/_docs/collections.md

       </td>
       <td>
         <p>
-          The (unrendered) content of the document.
+          The content of the document (including transformations if the format is, say, Markdown).
 If no front matter is provided, Bridgetown will not generate the file in your collection.
-If front matter is used, then this is all the contents of the file after the terminating
-          `---` of the front matter.
         </p>
       </td>
     </tr>